amnshrestha/openFace-mac-installation-wiki/Mac-installation.md

         brew install wget
         brew install opencv

 - The landmark detection model is not included due to file size, you can download it using the bash `download_models.sh` script.
+You might need to give it access by doing `chmod +x download_models.sh` then do `./download_models.sh`
 For more details see - https://github.com/TadasBaltrusaitis/OpenFace/wiki/Model-acquisition

 - You'll want the [Command Line Tools for Xcode](https://developer.apple.com/downloads/).
 If you can't use these for any reason, you can build `gcc` using Homebrew -- in fact, it will happen automatically -- but it'll be much slower.